Barry Whitbread: Coaching career

 Whitbread trained as a teacher before moving into football management, having gained his coaching qualifications while still a player.
 He was assistant manager of Northwich Victoria, then manager of Runcorn from 1988 to 1990, and also coached in the United States.
-He took the job as Singapore national football team coach in 1996.
+He took the job as Singapore national team coach in 1996.
 Two years later, his team written off before it started, Whitbread led Singapore to victory in the 1998 Tiger Cup (now known as the AFF Suzuki Cup), their first ever success in an international football competition.

 On his return to England he worked at Liverpool's Youth Academy, becoming head of recruitment, a post he held until 2007.
 He went on to act as chief scout for clubs including Blackburn Rovers and Bolton Wanderers.

-Personal life
+Personal life and death

 His son Zak, born in Houston, Texas, while Whitbread was working in the US, became a professional footballer after developing in the Liverpool academy.

-Zak played for Shrewsbury Town.
+Whitbread died on 9 September 2026, aged 77.